More to Come...

 Ensure students are able to cover non-tuition costs of attending school by: expanding Pell Grants to cover non-tuition and fee costs, tripling funding for the Work-Study Program, and more.

-I support all relief efforts that are based on the best available and evolving evidenced -based scientific knowledge about COVID-19.
+I support all relief efforts that are based on the best available and evolving evidence-based scientific knowledge about COVID-19.

 As we start to turn the corner, we need to support individuals and businesses with appropriate and accessible healthcare and economic assistance to build our economy to be stronger and more resilient than it was before.